TR-1000/trivia-app-backend/README.md

 # Trivia-API
-This API is for managing players, administrators, and rounds of trivia. to get an idea of how the trivia game is to be played see this sample console app.
-More info about the game can be found [here](https://github.com/TR-1000/trivia_game).
+This API is for managing players, administrators, and rounds of trivia.
+This API could be used to build a front end for a web application version of [this](https://github.com/TR-1000/trivia_game) simple console game.

 Documentation for making requests to the API can be found [here](https://documenter.getpostman.com/view/8437872/TVmFifEd).